 The Bottom Line

-Usually not.
-If you do buy one, call 5-10 other dealerships for quotes first — it can save you thousands.
+Usually not worth it.
+If you do buy one, call 5–10 other dealerships for quotes first — it can save you thousands.

 Get Canadian money tips in your inbox